varunagrawal/herald/README.md

 ### Development

-To set up your dev environment, clone _Herald_ and inside the root directory, open up a `pipenv shell` and run `pipenv install`.
-You should be good to go!
+To set up your dev environment, perform the following steps:
+ - Clone _Herald_
+ - Inside the root directory, run `pipenv shell` to open a shell.
+ - Finally run `pipenv install` to install all the dependencies.

+At this point, you should be good to go!

 ### Testing